 Project Overview and Status

-The Law Commission of Ontario’s Digital Marketplace Initiative is collaborating with leading academics in Canada in an innovative, data-driven project to identify law reform options related to so-called “click to consent” or “terms of service” (ToS) contracts.
+The Law Commission of Ontario’s Digital Marketplace Initiative is collaborating with leading academics in Canada in an innovative law reform project identifying options to improve so-called “click to consent” or “terms of service” (ToS) contracts.

 These contracts define the relationship between consumers and the “digital marketplace” platforms and services they use, governing the use of everything from smart home devices to booking and shopping platforms to AI-assisted cars and everyday activities on social media platforms.